 Hometown: New York, NY

 A Harlem-based, NewYo-Puerto-Pina playwright and actor.
 She writes inclusive, modern, empathic stories that breed bravery and compassion through conversation.
-Currently working on The Cherry Lane Mentor Project with THE SIBLINGS PLAY which has been workshopped in MCC PlayLabs, Labyrinth under a playwright's apprenticeship, and at home with Middle Voice.
+She worked on The Cherry Lane Mentor Project with THE SIBLINGS PLAY which has been workshopped in MCC PlayLabs, Labyrinth under a playwright's apprenticeship, and at home with Middle Voice.

 Hometown: Phoenix, AZ

 Victor is an actor/director/writer/producer.
-From Phoenix, AZ, he is the Co-Artistic Producer of Middle Voice at Rattlestick, the apprentice company of Rattlestick Playwrights Theater.
 Actor: Lila Feinberg’s Clifford Odets Ensemble Commissioned piece Love Lab (dir. by GT Upchurch); Harrison Rivers’ Look Upon Our Lowliness (Shy) (dir.
 David Mendizabal);Vassa Zhelesnova (dir.
 Moritz van Stuelpnagel); Savage in Limbo(dir.
 Stella Powell-Jones); Polaroid Stories (dir.
 Adam Knight); Multistages’ Temple of the Souls; The Alec Baldwin Fellowship at Singers Forum.
 Director: Hawthorne’s James Baldwin Project (Middle Voice at Rattlestick), Exposure (Middle Voice at Rattlestick), Summer and Smoke (NYU/ETW), and (melo)drama*tic(NYU/Strasberg).
 Playwright: (melo)drama*tic, hom#phobic, connectSHUN, four Stories for Stories, and human(I)fest.
 He has enjoyed teaching young artists with MCC and The Lee Strasberg Theater & Film Institute for 4 years, and children with Autism Spectrum Disorder for 7 years.
 Member of Improbable Stage Company and MethLab Collaborative.
 1st-Generation College Graduate: BFA NYU/Tisch School for the Arts, Lee Strasberg Centennial Scholar & Martin Luther King Jr. Scholar.

 Hometown: Bayville, NY